 Participating in the following activities puts you at a higher risk of contracting HIV/AIDS:

 Unprotected vaginal and/or anal intercourse (including condom breakage, dipping and delayed application of condom) with either:

-- An HIV positive partner; or
+- An HIV positive partner with a detectable viral load; or

 - Injection drug and crack use, especially with shared equipment.

 Should I get tested?

 Yes, if you belong to one of the communities listed above or have engaged in a high risk activity.

 Following a high risk exposure to HIV, test as soon as possible if you have symptoms (fever, swollen lymph nodes, night sweats, weight loss, rash, oral yeast infection).

 If you have no symptoms, get tested 3 weeks after you engaged in the high risk activity.
 This is recommended because of the window period for HIV testing.

 If you have engaged in multiple high risk activities, time your tests based on the date of your most recent high risk encounter.